GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The ratio of time spent reading versus writing is well over 10 to 1.
-We are constantly reading old code as part of the effort to write new code.
+> ### There are few things more frustrating or time wasting than debugging.
+Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
 >
-> ~ *Robert C. Martin*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts